 With that said, I’d rather have to spend the time and patience to fit them properly, knowing that they won’t move once in place, rather than having them sliding about all over the place once I’m done.
 Along with the cleats, keeping them in place is made slightly easier because they’re such a good fit and literally cover the entire footwell – right up to the door jamb with the ‘FormFit Edge’ which has been made to fit without buckling, deforming or lifting – it literally looks as factory fit as possible.

 The vehicle floor liners themselves are made from a patented rubberized material, which can withstand most chemicals (like gas, oil and battery acid for example) and have been shaped with containment spaces (for spilled fluids) and tread channels for that little extra grip (or boot cleaning!).

-Finally, Husky offer these with a no quibble lifetime guarantee, and they’ve been designed and manufactured in the USA – a quality product that will give you years of service, definitely one of the best all weather mats available.
+Finally, Husky offers these with a no-quibble lifetime guarantee, and they’ve been designed and manufactured in the USA – a quality product that will give you years of service, definitely one of the best all weather mats available.

 If you’re not looking to spend $100+ on floor mats, then these Motor Trend car mats make a great alternative, especially as they’re oversized so they can be trimmed (easily, with scissors) to fit your vehicle.

 They don’t offer the same level of custom fit as the Husky or the Weathertech, but they’re in a completely different ballpark price-wise also, yet the rubber itself is made from an advanced polymer formula for higher performance (heavier duty) applications, and they’ve been tested in all extreme conditions to guarantee that they won’t crack, split or deform over time.
 Essentially what you’re getting here is a super high-quality floor mat (like the other products here), however, that hasn’t been through a production process for laser measuring for a guaranteed and/or bespoke fit per individual model sold.